aws-samples/aws-organizations-account-resource/README.md

 ## Hints

+* While code samples in this repository has been tested and believe it works well, as always, be sure to test it in your environment before using it in production!

 The RPDK will automatically generate the correct resource model from the schema whenever the project is built via Maven.
 You can also do this manually with the following command: `cfn generate`.

 > Please don't modify files under `target/generated-sources/rpdk`, as they will be automatically overwritten.